Can You Make Chili Less Salty?

 Alternative Seasoning Options

 Sometimes, the best way to avoid over-salting chili is to rely on ingredients that enhance flavor naturally.
-Salt isn’t the only way to bring out the richness in your chili – there are plenty of herbs, spices, and umami-packed alternatives that can make your dish just as delicious.
+Salt isn’t the only way to bring out the richness in your chili – plenty of herbs, spices, and umami-packed alternatives can make your dish just as delicious.
 Let’s dive into the best options to season chili without going overboard on salt.

 Herbs and Spices for Flavor Without Extra Salt